home-assistant/home-assistant.io/source/_docs/scripts.markdown

 ## Variables

-The variables command allows you to set/override variables that will be accessible by templates in actions after it (see also [script variables] for how to define locally available variables).
+The variables command allows you to set/override variables that will be accessible by templates in actions after it.
+See also [script variables] for how to define variables accessible in the entire script.

 {% raw %}